redhat-openshift-ecosystem/opct/docs/user-installation-review.md

 - Overall report:

 > Note: This report can not be usefull depending how old is the logs.
-We recommend looking at the next report which aggregates by the hour, so you can check the time frame the certification has been executed
+We recommend looking at the next report which aggregates by the hour, so you can check the time frame the validation environment has been executed

 > This utility will be updated to simpligy the steps.
 The work can be tracked on https://issues.redhat.com/browse/SPLAT-857